Boris Johnson has flip-flopped too many times.

 The Brexiteers, who are now likely to rally around Gove, should have seen this coming.

-Johnson, a former Brussels correspondent for The Telegraph, could always be counted on to poke fun at the EU, but not until a few months ago did he favor leaving it.
+Johnson, a former Brussels correspondent for The Telegraph, could always be counted on to poke fun at the EU, but not until a few months ago did he argue for getting out of it.

 He led a campaign that exploited voters’ concerns about immigration despite saying in the past, “I am the only British politician who will admit to being pro-immigration.”

-He spoke positively of diversity, marriage equality and immigration, apparently not realizing what kind of a campaign he just led.
+He spoke glowingly of British diversity, marriage equality and immigration, having apparently forgotten the kind of a campaign he just led.
 The 52-percent vote to leave the EU wasn’t a celebration of the twenty-first century.
 It was a rejection of the modern world.

 You can’t go back and forth between nostalgia and optimism, between isolationism and cosmopolitanism, and expect people not to eventually see you for the political opportunist you are.